IB PRIMARY YEARS PROGRAMME

 - Developing intercultural understanding, respect of differing perspectives and developing personal knowledge.

-The programme offers an inquiry-based and concept-driven transdisciplinary model of learning and teaching, supported by a strong understanding of how students learn.
+EISB is one of the best IB Schools known for a programme that offers an inquiry-based and concept-driven transdisciplinary model of learning and teaching, supported by a strong understanding of how students learn.

 PYP students develop knowledge, conceptual understandings, skills and the attributes of the IB Learner Profile to make a positive difference in their own lives, their communities, and beyond.